hexaltation/CLAP/README.md

 ```
 You can get evt.colorLevels to get the values.
 For now you can interract with rgba values (in and out).
-The min value is 0.
+Default min value is 0.
-The max value is 255.
+Default max value is 255.

 ## Visual Interaction